GRAINS-Futures firm ahead of USDA crop data; eye on Argentina drought

 The USDA on Wednesday reported 124,000 tonnes in old-crop U.S. soybean sales to undisclosed buyers.
 It was the third daily soybean sales announcement in four trading days.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy)
+(Reporting by Karl Plume in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy and Matthew Lewis)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))